|

 Never chase or lunge at your puppy trying to

 catch it.
-This can lead to a fearful dog that will run
+This can lead to a fearful

-from you when you call it by name.
-Always try to coax or call
+name.
+Always try to coax or call the puppy

-reward when you get your puppy.
+when you get your puppy.

 Always stick with easy simple commands: